The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 Blade Size Chart by Deck

 Most commercial fleets run 48" to 60" decks, which means you can often standardize blade sizes across multiple mowers.
-Here's the typical fit by deck size:
+Here is the typical fit by deck size:

 Deck Size # of Blades Typical Blade Length